-By Clive Wright
+· By Clive Wright

 What are endocrine disruptors?

-Endocrine disruptors are natural or synthetic chemicals that may mimic or interfere the body's hormones, which form part of the endocrine system.
+Endocrine disruptors are natural or synthetic chemicals that may mimic or interfere with the body’s hormones, which form part of the endocrine system.
 Endocrine disrupting chemicals can cause developmental, reproductive, brain, immune, and other problems.
 They can be slow to break down, making them potentially hazardous over time.

 The endocrine system